Do you pride yourself on your high standards for everything? If so, you’re not alone.

 It starts with embracing the belief that you are good enough, even with the occasional misstep.
 And that everything, including yourself, is a work in progress.

 The next time you notice that you’re driving yourself too hard, procrastinating on projects or tasks, or feeling self-critical about your accomplishments, ask yourself:

 “Am I holding myself to standards that aren’t necessary in these circumstances?”

 “What would good enough look and feel like?”

 Try a “good enough” approach for your day-to-day tasks and reserve the sky-high standards for rare and special circumstances.

-Not only will you get more done, you’ll also feel better about what you do accomplish.
+Not only will you get more done, you’ll also feel better while doing it.